erfangc/equity-valuation/PART1.md

 # Where does the stock market think society is headed?
-(Answered using Kotlin, Elasticsearch)
+(Answered using Kotlin, Elasticsearch) Part I

-In this article I try to answer the question, as far as the investment community is concerned, what is _going to be_ the fastest growing industries in the United States?
-I will then discuss some implications of these findings
+As far as the investment community is concerned, what is going to be the fastest growing industries in the United States?

+I am intrigued by this question because the future evolution of our society is fundamentally tied to the investments we make today.
+The stock market is perhaps the most famous (or infamous) archetype of how our capitalistic society collectively decide on what to invest.
+The stock market has a bonus feature in that data is available by law and reasonably clean.

+If this experiment proves fruitful, I will expand the scope of this research to cover historical time periods where data is available, and pose & test alternative hypothesis.
+My ultimate goal is to map out the underlying dynamics that powers the evolution of our society.

+Back to the title of this article.

+So, what is expected growth when we are talking about companies and economies?
+Why does the stock market tell us something about that growth?

 When investors suddenly believe a company's profit will grow substantially, the company's stock price would increase regardless of the company's profitability today.
 This logic is simple enough.
-However, this intuitive relationship between growth and stock price is complicated by the fact that _unpredictability_ of profits also affect stock prices _today_.
+However, this intuitive relationship between growth and stock price is complicated by the fact that _unpredictability_ of profits also affect stock prices today.
 In finance, we say this unpredictability give rise to a _risk premium_ or a required discount to compensate for the aforementioned unpredictability.
 Thus, we must isolate and remove the effect of this risk premium when calculating expected growth.
 We are going to answer these question using `Kotlin` and scrapping some data from the web

-We will introduce the topic and hands-on coding in the following order:

-1. Walk through an example of how to compute the growth rate for a single company

-2. Show you how to perform the analysis for every company in the United States using Kotlin, JSoup and Yahoo Finance

-3. Summarize our data using Elasticsearch

 The model we use here is quite boorish and grossly simplified, but there are still two major benefits to doing this exercise:
 1. As part of this exercise we learn how to store company financial statements and metrics in a readily consumable format.
-This should enable us to perform more thorough and nuanced financial analysis in code going forward
+This should enable us to perform more thorough and nuanced financial analysis in code going forward.
 2. Simple models applied to large numbers of companies can still yield macroscopic insights.
 This is true if we assume variations across individual companies not captured by the simple models cancel each other out.

+We will introduce the topic and go through the code in two parts:

+*Part I*

+1. Walk through an example of how to compute the growth rate for a single company (no code)
+2. Show you how to perform the analysis using Kotlin, JSoup and Yahoo Finance
+3. Run our analysis on a single company

+*Part II*

+1. Run our analysis on every single company we can get our hands on
+2. Analyze the summary from the cross-sectional analysis via Elasticsearch
+3. Discuss future steps

-## Disclaimer
+## First a Disclaimer

-First, a disclaimer:

     The content of this article does not constitute advice or recommendation to purchase any specific financial security.
     By showing you simplified academic models for valuing financial securities I am encouraging you to perform your own research and arrive at independent decisions.
 Even if you are inspired to invest, please consult a qualified financial professional and consider the risk